marcoslucianops/DeepStream-Yolo-Pose/docs/YOLOv7.md

 #### 6. Copy generated files

-Copy the generated ONNX model file to the `DeepStream-Yolo` folder.
+Copy the generated ONNX model file to the `DeepStream-Yolo-Pose` folder.

 ##